kubewarden/docs/docs/writing-policies/go/03-policy-settings.md

 ```

 The `Valid` method ensures no "denied" label is also part of the "constrained" map.
-The check is simplified by the usage of the `Intersect` method provided by `mapset.Set`.
+Usage of the `Intersect` method provided by `mapset.Set` simplifies the check.

 :::note
-The `Valid` method invocation is against an already instantiated `Setting` object.
+The `Valid` method invocation is on an already instantiated `Setting` object.
 This means the validation of the regular expression provided by the user already took place in of the `Settings` unmarshaller.
 :::